 Whatever your reason, we’ve got you covered.
 We analyse over 150 brokers across 80+ factors, from the competitiveness of their spreads to the quality of their trade execution and regulation.
 Below are ten of the best World Wide Markets alternatives.

-A popular alternative to World Wide Markets is IG, a brokerage regulated by Financial Conduct Authority and ASiC and over 44 years in business.
-Another strong alternative is AvaTrade, which is regulated by Central Bank of Ireland, ASiC, FSA, FSB and BVI.
+A popular alternative to World Wide Markets is City Index, a brokerage regulated by Financial Conduct Authority, ASIC and MAS and over 35 years in business.
+Another strong alternative is XTB, which is regulated by Financial Conduct Authority, KNF, and CMB..

-Here are some of the key reasons why traders choose IG and AvaTrade over World Wide Markets:
+Here are some of the key reasons why traders choose City Index and XTB over World Wide Markets :

-If IG isn't quite right, we've also listed ten suitable World Wide Markets alternatives below.
-You can click between the different instruments to compare each broker's spreads for that instrument.
+If City Index isn’t quite right, we’ve also listed ten suitable World Wide Markets alternatives below.
+You can click between the different instruments to compare each broker’s spreads for that instrument.